galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

 Galasa utilizes a OSGi framework running inside a standard JVM.
 This is done so we can dynamically load java artifacts into the runtime as and when they are required, including different Galasa extensions, Galasa managers, and jars containing test materials and dependencies.
 Even so this runtime is essentially executed with a `java -jar ...` style command

 The eclipse plugin provided from the Galasa project abstracts a lot of this work away from the user to make execution easier.
-When running a test (after it has been compiled) eclipse:
+When running a test (after it has been compiled) Eclipse will:
-1. A obr (OSGi Bundle Repository) is quickly built containing all the java projects in your workspace
+1. Build an OBR (OSGi Bundle Repository) behind the scenes, containing all the java projects in your workspace
-1. Starts an OSGi framework called Felix which loads all of the Galasa components and any requested compiled tests within the workspace.
-It locates the requested java bundles within any given OBR's from a local maven repository and maven central (or another repository passed in the galasa configurations).
+1. Start an OSGi framework called Felix which loads all of the Galasa components and any requested compiled tests within the workspace.
+It locates the requested java bundles within any given OBRs from a local maven repository and maven central (or another repository passed in the galasa configurations).
-1. Executes the test with the output going to the Console in Eclipse, storing all output locally
+1. Execute the test with the output going to the Console in Eclipse, storing all output locally

-When requesting a test to be run, typically 2 OBR's are passed, the uber obr which lists all the galasa components, and a test obr which describes the tests we are looking to run and any dependencies.
+When requesting a test to be run, typically 2 OBR's are passed, the over-arching OBR which lists all the galasa components, and a test OBR which describes the tests we are looking to run and any dependencies.
 This second OBR is the workspace obr built at the start of a test run within Eclipse.
 The Galasa framework is not limited to 2 OBR's, as some more complex setups can contain custom managers which don't make sense to house in the same code base as tests, but this blog will keep things simple.

 This usually means that once we are looking to start running Galasa tests outside of Eclipse (either within a Ecosystem or Invoked Runtime) we need to consider creating our own OBR build to describe what we are trying to run and its dependencies.
 Another concept to consider is where test material will be fetched from.
-Unlike in the eclipse environment we don't want to be compiling code each time we want execute a test.
-This means we want to to both build and deploy our test code into an artifact repository:
+Unlike in the eclipse environment we don't want to compile code each time a test is executed.
+We should instead build and deploy our test code into an artifact repository:

 ![](./images/Deploy.png)

 Automating this into a pipeline often saves a lot of work going forward, especially if there is going to be a team of people contributing tests.
-Once we host out compile test bundles and OBR's inside an artifact repository like Artifactory or Nexus, we can retrieve them at runtime without any need to compile code:
+Once we host our compiled test bundles and OBR's inside an artifact repository like Artifactory or Nexus, we can retrieve them at runtime without any need to compile code:

 ![](./images/Pull.png)

 _\*Currently the pull from a test engine only supports pulling via anonymous access._

 However, this step is only required if you have different server/environment for your build pipeline and your Galasa invoked runtime.
 If you are compiling and running on the same server you can make use of the fact a `mvn install` will place all of the compiled maven artifacts in the local maven repository (`~/.m2/repository`) and skip the deploy.
-If you are planning to use a Galasa ecosystem however, this approach would not work, as each test case is run inside an isolated container and will require to pull the artifacts from a maven repository.
+If you are planning to use a Galasa ecosystem however, this approach would not work, as each test case is run inside an isolated container and will need to pull the artifacts from a maven repository.

 ## How to setup a test project
-There is a lot of options when it comes to project structure to enable running galasa, so in this blog I will show the most standard setup for someone getting started.
+There are many options when it comes to the project structure needed by a running galasa, so in this blog we will show the most standard setup for someone getting started.

 The basic concept is that we need to have our compiled test material stored in an artifact repository (whether local or remote) which is then described within an OBR.
 Both the Jar containing the tests and the OBR are then passed to the galasa boot jar for execution.